canvas-medical/documentation/collections/_guides/asynchronous-care.md

  - [Teams](/documentation/teams/) are intended to group work.
 You may want to group specialty providers together (e.g. `Dermatology Providers`), or set up teams that support certain times of the day (e.g. `After Hours Support`).
  - [Task Labels](/documentation/task-labels/) are meant to help organize tasks and are helpful as filters within the task panel.
 You may need to indicate that a patient should be treated as priority and a label would be a way to do that.

-Once configured, you can assign tasks to both indivduals and/or team, and assign labels using the [FHIR Task Create and Update](/api/task/) endpoints.
+Once configured, you can assign tasks to both individuals and/or team, and assign labels using the [FHIR Task Create and Update](/api/task/) endpoints.

-- If assigning to an individual, add a practitiioner reference in the owner attribute.
+- If assigning to an individual, add a practitioner reference in the owner attribute.
 - Teams are mapped to the FHIR Group resource.
 Assign the task to a Team using the Task group extension.
 Use the [FHIR Group Search](/api/group/) to find the necessary group ID.
 - Labels do not have to exist in your admin settings in order to be added through the API, however, the custom colors will only show if they have been assigned in admin.

-After the tasks have been created in Canvas, use the filters to create your worklists.
+After the tasks have been created in Canvas, use the filters to create your work lists.
 You can bookmark the filtered views to save them.
 The page default will show tasks assigned to `Me or my teams`.
 The tasks assigned to your teams only show if they are not also assigned to an individual (unclaimed).
 If a new task comes in, your clinicians can assign it to themselves to claim it, removing it from the view of others.

 <br>